Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Each bombarding ship performs *n* combat rolls.
 Sum up the total number of hits scored across all ships. <!-- Deduce from this total the number of [planetary shields](#user-content-PlanetaryShield_unitAbility) the units on the planet have. --> The result is the number of hits the defender must assign to her troops on the planet.

 **Bombarding to neutrality**:
-If the defender is unable to assign all the bombardment hits the planet received (because she did not have enough troops), then the bombarding player may choose to [turn the planet neutral](#user-content-PlanetTurnsNeutral).
+If the defender is unable to assign all the bombardment hits the planet received (because she did not have enough troops), the planet [turns neutral](#user-content-PlanetTurnsNeutral).
+The bombarding player may choose to omit this effect.
 </div>

 #### 1.b) Invasion Defence <a name="InvasionDefence_InvasionCombatStep"></a>